VultureProject/vulture-doc/vultureOS/docs/global_config/node.md

 The table show all the nodes, with their main characteristics.
 Just **click on the node** to enter into edition mode.

+For each node of the cluster, the status is displayed as follow :
+ - If **green** : node is healthy.
+ - If **orange** : node is in maintenance.
+ - If **red** : node is down or critical services are not running.

 `Name` : This is the friendly name of the node

 `Network Interfaces` : The list of all the network interfaces available on the Node is displayed here